dev-byte-leslie/pesky_updated/README.md

 * [Pixi 4.3.x](http://pixijs.com/)

 This game game be downloaded and run on a local python server.
-See [here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) for more datils.
+See [here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) for more deatils.